-Right of First Refusal for Tenants on Sale of Property in Karnataka
+Right of First Refusal for Tenants on Sale of Property — Karnataka

 What is this right?

-• Model Tenancy Act (MTA), s.
-23: If a landlord intends to sell the rented premises, they must first offer it to the tenant at the price they intend to sell to a third party.
-The tenant has 30 days to accept or decline the offer.
+- Model Tenancy Act, s.
+23: if the landlord intends to sell, they must first offer the property to you at the price they intend to take from a third party.
+You then have 30 days to accept or decline.

-• If the landlord sells to a third party at a lower price without offering it to the tenant at that price, the tenant can challenge the sale in the Rent Court.
+- If the landlord sells to a third party at a price lower than what was offered to you — without coming back to you at the new price — you can challenge the sale in the Rent Court.

-• State laws: Delhi's Rent Control Act provides a similar pre-emption right; some state laws go further, requiring registration of the offer with the Rent Authority.
+- State laws: Delhi's Rent Control Act has a similar pre-emption right under s.
+54A.
+Some state laws go further still, requiring the offer to be registered with the Rent Authority — that registration creates a paper trail nobody can later deny.

 When does it apply?

-• You are a tenant in a property covered by the MTA or a state Rent Control Act.
+- You are a tenant in a property covered by the MTA or a state Rent Control Act with a pre-emption clause.

-• Your landlord has informed you they intend to sell the property.
+- Your landlord has told you they intend to sell.

-• You discover the property was sold to a third party without your being offered it first.
+- You have just discovered the property was sold to a third party without ever being offered to you.

 What to Do If Your Landlord in India Sells Without Offering You First Refusal

-• If you wish to purchase, negotiate and execute a registered sale agreement as you would for any property transaction.
+- If you decide to buy, negotiate and execute a registered sale agreement the same way you would for any property transaction.
+Stamp duty, registration, due diligence — none of it skips.

-• If the property was sold to a third party in violation of your right of first refusal, file a complaint before the Rent Court — the court can set aside the sale or award compensation.
+- If the property was sold to a third party in breach of your first-refusal right, file a complaint before the Rent Court.
+The court can set the sale aside or order compensation in lieu.

 What should you NOT do?

-• Do not delay responding to the landlord's offer — missing the 30-day window extinguishes your right of first refusal for that sale.
+- Do not let the 30 days slide.
+Missing the window extinguishes your right of first refusal for that particular sale — you do not get a second chance.

-• Do not assume this right applies automatically without checking whether your state has adopted the MTA or has its own provision.
+- Do not assume the right applies everywhere.
+Check whether your state has adopted the MTA or has a comparable provision in its own Rent Control Act before you build a strategy on it.

 How Karnataka differs from central law